Archie Yates

-Archie James Yates (born 22 February 2009) is a British child actor.
-He is known for playing Yorki in Jojo Rabbit (2019), for which he received a Critics' Choice Movie Award nomination.
+Archie James Yates (born 22 February 2009) is a British teen actor.
+He is known for playing Yorki in Jojo Rabbit (2019) and Max Mercer in Home Sweet Home Alone.

 Career

 Yates made his acting debut in the 2019 film Jojo Rabbit, in which he plays Yorki, Jojo's best friend.
-On 10 December 2019, Yates, Ellie Kemper and Rob Delaney were announced as the cast for Home Sweet Home Alone - Disney's sixth installment in the Home Alone franchise, on its Disney+ streaming service.
+On 10 December 2019, Yates, Ellie Kemper and Rob Delaney were announced as the cast for Home Sweet Home Alone - Disney's sixth instalment in the Home Alone franchise, on its Disney+ streaming service.
 Yates was cast as main character Max Mercer.
 He also voiced the character Sprout in Wolfboy and the Everything Factory on Apple TV+.